listy-is/RecipeKit/README.md

 This JSON structure is for a `store_attribute` command that retrieves the href attribute from a book element (itemtype='http://schema.org/Book') in a list and stores it as a variable.
 The command is executed in a loop, from 0 to 4, using the index i to replace the $i placeholder in the locator and output.name fields.
 The result is five variables named URL0, URL1, URL2, URL3, and URL4 that store the URLs of five books in the list.

 ### url_steps
-The commands in this array fetch all the information realted to a speciffic piece of content, the `INPUT` of the recipe is an `URL` containing the info related to the content.
+The commands in this array fetch all the information related to a specific piece of content, the `INPUT` of the recipe is an `URL` containing the info related to the content.
 This URL must match the pattern specified on the attribute `url_available` of the recipe.
-The list of attributes that this stpes should gather may include:
+The list of attributes that these steps should gather may include:

 - `TITLE`: The title of a content item.
 - `DESCRIPTION`: A description of a content item.